20 Free Employee Scheduling Software Tools | 2023

 Scheduling your employees never seems to get easier, does it?
 There are so many moving parts to coordinate: time-off requests, overtime, getting the right people working the right shifts, training new employees, finding substitutes, dealing with emergencies…the list goes on and on.

-For example, create the schedule well in advance, make the schedule easy to read and easy to access, make it easy for staff to indicate their availability, communicate and keep everyone updated, and always, always have a plan B. These ‘best practices’ can help streamline the scheduling process and keep things running smoothly.
+For example, create the schedule well in advance; make the schedule easy to read and easy to access; make it easy for staff to indicate their availability, communicate, and keep everyone updated; and always, always have a plan B. These best practices can help streamline the scheduling process and keep things running smoothly.

 As work schedule apps go, Google Docs is pretty basic.
-It starts out as just a blank sheet of paper so you have to do a lot of extra work to get the schedule looking like a schedule.
+It starts out as just a blank sheet of paper, so you have to do a lot of extra work to get the schedule looking like a schedule.
 That may be a deterrent to some folks, as it should be.

 The nice thing about Google Docs is that it’s cloud-based.
-This means that employees can get access to the schedule at any time or in any place.
+This means that employees can access the schedule at any time or in any place.
 For you, it means that distribution is easier, as is receiving change requests and making alterations.
 Google Docs might not be the first choice for a work schedule app, but it’s a start.

 Google Sheets is a step up from Google Docs in that it already has the columns, rows, and cells formatted and ready to go.
 This removes one big step from the scheduling chore and makes Sheets one of the first work schedule apps that many turn to.

-Google Sheets gives you the flexibility and ease of alteration that comes with a spreadsheet along with the streamlined distribution and alteration that comes with cloud-based apps.
-Spreadsheets were created for database manipulation and accounting, so common restaurant needs may not addressed by apps like Google Sheets.
+Google Sheets gives you the flexibility and ease of alteration that comes with a spreadsheet, along with the streamlined distribution and alteration that comes with cloud-based apps.
+Spreadsheets were created for database manipulation and accounting, so common restaurant needs may not be addressed by apps like Google Sheets.

 Google Calendar combines the simplicity of a calendar view with the accessibility of a cloud-based work schedule app.
 For you, the manager, the calendar view means that the process of scheduling will be simpler and more intuitive.
 That’s a win all by itself.

-That said, it’s important to keep in mind that Google Calendar can be difficult to use if you have more than 5 employees.
+That said, it’s important to keep in mind that Google Calendar can be difficult to use if you have more than five employees.
 It, like so many other calendar apps, was created to schedule activities for a single user.
 Because of that, it doesn’t have many of the features that a growing restaurant or retail business might need.

 Some team managers swear by the word processor that came with their computer.
 But apps like Microsoft Word and Apple Pages were created with the written word in mind.
 They certainly weren’t meant for scheduling, nor do they make the process any easier.
 That puts them just a small step above pen and paper.

 Sure, a word processor can get the job done in a pinch.
-But it will likely require a considerable amount of time and effort just to get formatted correctly…not to mention making it easily-accessible and collaborative (two very important factors in today’s fast-paced work environment).
+But it will likely require a considerable amount of time and effort just to get formatted correctly…not to mention making it easily accessible and collaborative (two very important factors in today’s fast-paced work environment).

 One of the drawbacks of using a word processor to schedule your team is that, once the schedule is complete, it requires another step to get it into your employee’s hands.
 You’ll have to print it and post it, hand it out, email it, or send it to a third-party file-sharing site like Dropbox.

 While a word processor like Word or Pages may be just a small step above pen and paper, a spreadsheet like Microsoft Excel or Apple Numbers could be considered more of a jump above the very basic method.
 That makes a spreadsheet app a more common replacement.

 One of the benefits of a spreadsheet app is that it isn’t restricted by the formatting problems that plague word processors.
 Spreadsheet apps allow users to resize rows, columns, and even individual cells in a much simpler and more-straightforward manner.

 While spreadsheet apps enjoy more flexibility as an employee scheduling tool, they are still constrained by distribution problems.
 You’ll still have to print and distribute the schedule by hand, email it to all team members, or post it on a file-sharing website.
 That’s one extra step that doesn’t need to be there.